ngotrang2109/retail-product-lifecycle-pricing/docs/Lifecycle_Pricing_rules.md

 ---

-## 6. Inventory & Operational Impact
+## 7. Inventory & Operational Impact
 Lifecycle and pricing rules enable the following operational actions:
 - Early identification of overstock and stockout risks.
-- Prioritization of restock planing and marketing budget for Key and Potential products.
+- Prioritization of restock planning and marketing budget for Key and Potential products.
 - Triggering production or marketing actions based on demand signals.

----

-## 7. Review & Governance
-- Lifecycle and pricing rules are reviewed periodically
-- Adjustments are made based on business performance and market conditions
-- Final approval is owned by the Business and Pricing teams